dandln/TheEpicAudioStreamer/README.md

 ## Migrating from v0.5.2 or earlier
 Version 0.6 of TEASConsole introduced a new format for configuration files and changed the way that it registers Slash Commands on the Discord server.
 Because of that, a Discord Guild ID is now needed to run the bot.
 See ["Retrieving the Guild ID"](#user-content-retrieving-the-guild-id) for how to get this.

 Upon running v0.6 or higher for the first time, an interactive assistant will guide you through the creation of a new configuration file.
 Your bot token from an existing `bottoken.txt` file will be used automatically.
-See ["Running TEAS"](#user-content-running-teas) for more information on new features introduced by the configuration format.
+Note that passing a bot token file via the `-t` argument is no longer supported.
+See ["Running TEAS"](#user-content-running-teas) for more information on new features introduced by the configuration format, and ["Command Line Usage"](#user-content-command-line-usage) for more information on the changes to CLI usage.

-You will also notice that each Slash Commands appears twice in your server, but only one of them will function.
-This should be resolved by simply restarting your Discord, as TEAS will automatically clear the old commands upon first startup.
+You will likely also notice that each Slash Commands appears twice in your server, but only one of them will function.
+This should be resolved by simply restarting your Discord client, as TEAS will automatically clear the old commands upon first startup.